 Accreditation from academic leaders

-The Morris Journalism Academy and the Professional Freelance Journalism Course are approved with the International Accreditation & Recognition Council (IARC).
+The Morris Journalism Academy and the Professional Freelance Journalism Course are approved with the International Approval and Registration Centre (IARC).

 The IARC provides a recognition and accreditation system, for distinguishing quality post secondary education, including vocational education, distance education, adult and continuing education.